Ravenneo/WeatherAThome/README.md

 # WeatherAThome
-Air quality sensor + RGB alert system on a
+Air quality sensor + RGB alert system on a Raspberry using breakouts